wendybarrios/supermario-api/README.md

 ## Optimizations

-While I improve this project, I hope to
+While I improve this project, I hope to added additional characters and even store pictures of the characters themselves.

 ## Lessons Learned: